Crypt (C): Linux

+In August 2017, glibc announced plans to remove its crypt implementation completely.
+In response, a number of Linux distributions (including, but not limited to, Fedora and Debian) have switched to libxcrypt, an ABI-compatible implementation that additionally supports new algorithms, including bcrypt and yescrypt.

 The musl C library supports schemes 1, 2, 5, and 6, plus the tradition DES scheme.
 The traditional DES code is based on the BSD FreeSec, with modification to be compatible with the glibc UFC-Crypt.